 #HDG will be the heading for the menu

 You can define a hotkey too, by using a different title line, e.g.

 title ^Ctrl+F8 Return to Linux Menu [Ctrl+F8]\n Go back to the previous menu

 To change the order of the menu entries, start the .mnu file name with either $ or Z as files are sorted alphabetically (the actual name of .mnu files does not matter).

-You can edit the .mnu files if you wish to change them (do NOT edit existing E2B .mnu files, they will be overwritten when you next update E2B!).
+You can edit the new .mnu files if you wish to change them (if you edit existing E2B .mnu files, they will be overwritten when you next update E2B!).

 To support this site, please disable AdBlock for this domain.